 As a requirement from National Treasury, our budget is based on the concept of balanced budget, Municipalities are not supposed to budget for a deficit, in order to mitigate against this issue, decision was taken to increase our tariffs.

 Property rates

-Property rates tariffs for all properties will increase by 5.3 % for agricultural and all other properties.
+Property rates tariffs for all properties will increase by 6%.
 Municipality will be implementing a supplementary valuation roll in line with the provisions of Municipal Property rates act

 Service charges